-Figure 5-10 and Figure 5-11 show comparisons of modelled and measured annual mean PM{10} concentration in 2016 at background and roadside monitoring site locations.
-Lines representing y = x - x - y
+Figure 5-10 and Figure 5-11 show comparisons of modelled and measured annual mean PM{10} concentration in 2017 at background and roadside monitoring site locations.
+Lines representing y = x - 50% and y = x + 50% are also shown because 50% is the AQD data quality objective for modelled annual mean PM{10} concentrations - see Section 1.5.
+Summary statistics for the comparison between modelled and measured PM{10} concentrations are presented in Table 5.5 and There were no sites in this category in 2017

-50 % and y = x + 50% are also shown because 50% is the AQD data quality objective for modelled annual mean PM{10} concentrations - see Section 1.5.
-Summary statistics for the comparison between modelled and measured PM{10} concentrations are presented in Table 5.5 and Table 5.6.
+Table 5.6.